TAS Telescope Mount Buying Guide

 Meade and Celestron both manufacture wedges but they are considered entry level.
 So by the time you decide you need a wedge to support what may become your new “addiction” to astrophotography, you may want to consider a high-end wedge such as a Milburn or Mitty product.
 The robust wedge in fig. 5 is an aerospace grade aluminum Milburn wedge.

 Every good story needs a summary and this one is no different.
-I’ll use a simple table to summarize the telescope mount story.
+I will use a simple table to summarize the telescope mount story.

 Clear Skies and welcome to TAS!